itsmworkbench/knowledgearticles/modules/summarise/README.md

       enum: [ "Red", "Amber", "Green" ]
 ```

-So this is the report for the example in the prompt.
+This is the report for the example in the prompt.

 * categories: the categories that are in the prompt
 * fields: the report fields.
 Here we only have one 'value'.
 If we change the prompt we might have a different enum or